Engaging Offshore Workers: 5 Best Practices for International Compliance

 - What are the legal requirements that must be met to enable personal data to be processed by offshore workers?

-- Do I have the proper data privacy safeguards and security measures in place to enable personal
+- Do I have the proper data privacy safeguards and security measures in place to enable personal data to be processed by offshore workers in compliance with applicable laws?

 4. Determine Applicable Local Employment Laws to Ensure Compliance

 Fact: There are multiple employment laws that may come into play when engaging offshore workers.
-This is especially the case when offshore workers are working remotely, providing work and services to U.S. employers
+This is especially true when offshore workers are working remotely, providing work and services to U.S. employers or agencies while located in their home countries.

-Below are some examples of laws and regulations that U.S. employers or agencies would need to consider
+Below are some examples of laws and regulations that U.S. employers or agencies would need to consider when engaging offshore workers.

-- United Kingdom’s IR35.
+- United Kingdom’s IR35

 With only some exceptions, Quebec requires that employment contracts, job offers, promotions, training, and other similar documents are either written in French or translated to French and provided to workers prior to obtaining their signature.
 Therefore, generally, those engaging Quebec workers would need to comply with these requirements which may require securing and paying for translation services.
 The obligations outlined in Quebec’s Charter apply to entities located in Quebec and have equally been interpreted to apply to entities outside of Quebec who do business in Quebec.